Home Recipes Cream and Jam Long John Doughnut Recipe

 Method

-If you happen to have a stand mixer or even a hand mixer with a dough hook attachment, you can use it to make and knead the dough.
+If you have a stand mixer or even a hand mixer with a dough hook attachment, you can use it to make and knead the dough.
 But if you do not, you can do it all by hand.

 Long John Doughnut recipe